Viewing an open home

 Have a good look around.
 Open cupboards and turn on taps to check if the property meets your needs.

-- Does the property tick the boxes for what you’re looking for, for example, sun exposure, bedrooms, bathrooms, views and outdoor living?
+- Does the property tick the boxes for what you’re looking for, for example, sun, bedrooms, bathrooms, views and outdoor living?

 - How much storage is there?
 Can more be easily added?